Introduction

 }

 The recursive method aligns with the explanation, however, the solution can also be written in an iterative format, which is quite ad hoc.
-A variable 'result', to which x is multiplied for n number of times, is maintained.
+A variable 'result', to which is multiplied for number of times, is maintained.

 The iterative code is as follows: